-Be it 4×4 or helicopter, or strictly by hiking, the back country waters on the south island of New Zealand offer incredible fly fishing opportunities.
-Many of our favorite trips include 4×4 or helicopter access to back country waters, then hiking/packing from hut to hut or between primitive campsites.
-We invite you to camp in our rainforests, rising streamside to fish these remote waters.
+Be it 4Wd, helicopter, or strictly by hiking, the back country waters on the south island of New Zealand offer incredible fly fishing opportunities.
+Many of our favourite trips include 4WD or helicopter access to back country waters, then hiking/packing from hut to hut or between primitive campsites.
+We invite you to camp in our rainforests, rising stream side to fish these remote waters.
 For our fit guests, it is possible to tramp from river to river, following a series of huts in the back country.

-We can provide all camping gear for international travelers, reducing your travel load on air travel.
+We can provide all camping gear for international travellers, reducing your travel load on air travel.

 Many of New Zealand’s best trout waters are located in the back country and require time – meaning it is best to spend several nights camping or in our back country huts.
 We are fully outfitted for you to come and enjoy these waters.